 The DoW proudly highlights some of the many important professional wrestling federations that are no longer with us.
 We preserve their memory so that others may learn.

 The Pinnacle Wrestling Association (PWA) primarily operated in the western United States.
-Founded by former wrestler and promoter Joe “Iron Grip” Lasky, the PWA rose to prominence during the Golden Age of professional wrestling, offering a mix of technical grappling and larger-than-life personalities.
+Founded by former wrestler and promoter Joe “Vice Grip” Lasky, the PWA rose to prominence during the Golden Age of professional wrestling, offering a mix of technical grappling and larger-than-life personalities.
 Based in Denver, Colorado, the promotion expanded its reach through regular circuits across California, Nevada, and Utah, becoming a staple of live sports entertainment in the region.

 The PWA gained notoriety for its colorful roster, including legends like “Wild Bill” Carson, the high-flying pioneer Rita Raye, and the infamous heel “Madman” Kowalski.
 Known for its dramatic storylines and fan engagement, the promotion also innovated with early televised broadcasts in the late 1940s, helping to popularize wrestling in American living rooms.